AdamSobieski/Narratology/Content/Automata.md

 ## Casting Navigables to Different Types

-Extension methods for casting automata navigables to different types can be developed using wrappers.
+Extension methods for casting navigables to different types, i.e., `Cast<...>()`, can be developed using wrappers.

 # Tree Automata